 I would certainly love to see all the resorts you could book through TZort.
 In the last few years as I have written these blogs, I have been able to see and experience so much, that I never would have thought would have been possible in my life.
 It has been as close as I might get to a cruise around the world.
 Which I think in my mind is the ultimate lottery win experience.
 But seeing Australia is amazing.

 In Australia, it seems everything is poisonous and deadly.
-They have more poison snakes and insects here than anywhere else in the world.
+They have more poisonous snakes and insects here than anywhere else in the world.
 Which made this a very rugged place to send prisoners back at the start when all things began.

 The Blue Mountains

 Today I was going on a full-day trip to see the Blue Mountains.
 The entire day (almost 11 hours) is planned and organized to help you see and experience as much as you can.
 There is a river cruise, railway ride, Scenic Skyway, and Cable Car.
 They also include a nice lunch with your purchase.
-I think in all my years of travel tours this one has to offer the most value and variety of experiences on a single tour.
+I think of all my years of travel tours this one has to offer the most value and variety of experiences on a single tour.
 The price was about $110 which I thought was a real bargain.

 Some of the rides and experiences along the way may have cost that much at another location alone.
 It was spectacular.